renoua/potato/README.md

 # POTATO
 _Power Output Translator for Analog Trigger Operations_

 > ⚠️ **Proof of Concept**
-> This project is a technical prototype designed to demonstrate BLE power mapping to virtual gamepad input.
+> This project is a technical prototype that reads BLE cycling power and maps it to a virtual gamepad trigger.
-> It is not production-ready and may require manual setup or adjustments depending on your system.
+> It optionally displays a minimalist GUI and binds keyboard keys to gamepad buttons for Zwift Play compatibility.
-> Consider this a dirty mostly AI-made POC!
-POC video: https://youtu.be/CySqMHtEQ-Q
+ Consider this a dirty mostly AI-made POC!
+POC video: https://www.youtube.com/watch?v=vn5HigpRhmc&t=30s

 ---